How the Onslow family came to Clandon

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-The Onslow, or de Ondeslowe, family are first recorded from the 12th century, later becoming Lords of the Manor of Onslow in the Welsh borders near Shrewsbury.
+The Onslow family are first recorded from the 12th century, originally as the de Ondeslowe family, later becoming Lords of the Manor of Onslow in the Welsh borders near Shrewsbury.
 The family moved to London and then to Surrey where they eventually settled at Clandon Park.